junissen/Constructor-Hangman/README.md

 If you do not get the word within the 10 guesses, your score goes down by 1 and you are prompted to play again.

-Enjoy playing Hangman, but remember
+Enjoy playing Hangman, but remember...

 **Life moves pretty fast.
 You don't stop and look around once in a while, you could miss it**